yarda/ansible-role-tuned/README.md

 set there to the empty string.

 ### tuned_available_profiles
-List of Tuned profiles which are available on the machine.
+List of Tuned profiles which are available (installed) on the machine.

 Example Playbooks